Best Gifts for Home Canners, updated for 2025

 The Complete Guide to Home Canning from the U.S. Department of Agriculture.
 Containing the latest rules and recommendations, this book covers all the basics.

-(Although it's available at Amazon, you can also download the entire pdf file for free from the USDA site.)
+(Although it's available at Amazon, you can also download the entire pdf file - chapter by chapter - for free from the USDA site.)

 Water Bath Canning and Preserving Cookbook for Beginners - this step-by-step guide to water bath and pressure canning contains easy recipes with instructions to avoid the most commonly-made mistakes.